navarrew/strain-comp/README.md

 ## Step 2 - generate nucleotide and protein files for each genome and to consolidate the metadata for all strains into a single file (strainlist.txt) with 2_process_ncbi.py
+This script takes the poorly named NCBI cds files and renames them by the more readable locus tags for each strain, then it adds the GC% content for each nucleotide sequence and saves then in a folder 'fna'.
+Then it translates all of the sequences into proteins (faa format) and saves them in the 'faa' folder.
+It also makes the 'strainlist.txt' file that has the imnportant metadata for each strain.
+To execute the script simply type:

 `2_process_ncbi.py`